glamod/mdf_reader/docs/tool-overview.rst

       Leading and trailing whitespace stripping unless otherwise declared in ``disable_white_strip`` (disable all, leading or trailing blank stripping).

    *datetime* type elements:
-      Safe parsing to datetime objects with `pandas.to_datetime() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html>`_, assigning `NaT` where the conversion is not possible.
+      Safe parsing to datetime objects with pandas.to_datetime_, assigning `NaT` where the conversion is not possible.

 Validation of elements against the schema or data model
 -------------------------------------------------------